This is the opinion of Optimus Futures.

 Volatility is also used by professional traders to adjust position size.
 In a high-volatility market, stop-loss orders are typically set further away because market swings are greater.
 A wider stop-loss distance means that the absolute number of contracts must be reduced to achieve the same risk percentage.

 How to use momentum

 Identifying trends.
 Momentum indicators are great when it comes to identifying the transition point from range markets to trending markets.
-A market in a tight range with a low momentum that suddenly shows increasing candle size into one direction and a rising momentum indicator can foreshadow the creation of a new trend.
+A market in a tight range with a low momentum that suddenly shows increasing candle size in one direction and a rising momentum indicator can foreshadow the creation of a new trend.

 Early warning signals and fading trends.
 During a trend, momentum indicators can signal fading momentum and provide early warning signals about potential trend reversals.
 A “hook” on a high ADX or divergences on the RSI or CCI can foreshadow potential reversals.

 There is a substantial risk of loss in futures trading.
 Past performance is not indicative of future results.
-The placement of contingent orders by you or broker, or trading advisor, such as a “stop-loss” or “stop-limit” order, will not necessarily limit your losses to the intended amounts, since market conditions may make it impossible to execute such orders
+The placement of contingent orders by you or broker, or trading advisor, such as a “stop-loss” or “stop-limit” order, will not necessarily limit your losses to the intended amounts since market conditions may make it impossible to execute such orders